 The illustration provided on the Retirement Readiness Statement is before taxes.
 Because each individual’s tax situation is unique, employees should contact a tax advisor to discuss specific tax implications of retirement income.

 Q: How can I save more for retirement?

 The Retirement Readiness Statement provides information about two IU-sponsored supplemental retirement plans.
 Both plans allow IU eligible employees the opportunity to save more for retirement.
-For details, go to the IU Supplemental Retirement Plans page or contact University Human Resources at .
+For details, go to the IU Supplemental Retirement Plans page or contact IU Human Resources at .

 Get a quick benefits calculation direct from Social Security